Citizen of the Year Award

-Nominations are called for in August every year (criteria below).
+Nominations are called in August every year (criteria below).

-The Waimarino-Waiouru Award’s successful recipient is decided upon by the Waimarino-Waiouru Community Board.
+The Waimarino-Waiouru Award’s recipient is decided by the Waimarino-Waiouru Community Board.

 The Northern Ruapehu Award is decided by a committee comprising the Ohura Ward Councillor and Chairpersons of Taumarunui Ward Committee and National Park Community Board.